Government incentives for plug-in electric vehicles: Germany

 In August 2014, the federal government announced its plan to introduce non-monetary incentives through new legislation to be effective by 1 February 2015.
 The proposed user benefits include measures to privilege battery-powered cars, fuel cell vehicles and some plug-in hybrids, just like Norway does, by granting local governments the authority to allow these vehicles into bus lanes, and to offer free parking and reserved parking spaces in locations with charging points.
 Not all plug-in hybrids will qualify for the benefits, only those with CO_{2} emissions of no more than 50 g/km or an all-electric range of over 30 km are eligible.

 According to the fourth progress report of the German National Electric Mobility Platform, only about 24,000 plug-in electric cars are on German roads by the end of November 2014, well behind the target of 100,000 unit goal set for 2014.
 As a result, Chancellor Angela Merkel recognized in December 2014 that the government has to provide more incentives to meet the goal of having 1 million electric cars on the country's roads by 2020.
 Among others, and based on the recommendations of the report, the federal government is considering to offer a tax break for zero-emission company cars, more subsidies to expand charging infrastructure, particularly to deploy more public fast chargers, and more public funding for research and development of the next generation of rechargeable batteries.

 In order to meet the climate targets for the transport sector, in 2016 the government set the goal to have from 7 to 10 million plug-in electric cars on the road by 2030, and 1 million charging points available in Germany also by 2030.

+The abrupt termination of the environmental bonus on December 17, 2023, sparked considerable criticism, especially due to the lack of notice and the resulting uncertainties for consumers and the automotive industry.